nevinera/fray/classes/Warrior.md

 ### Passives by level

 #### Level 1
-(1/1)
+* +1 attack, +1 defense, 5 hp

 #### Level 2
+* +1 attack, +2 defense, 7 hp
-(1/2) If your 'attack' is blocked, you may spend a swift action to retry it.
+* If your 'attack' is blocked, you may spend a swift action to retry it.

 #### Level 3
+* +2 attack, +3 defense, 9 hp
-(2/3) Any successful 'attack' that rolls at least 3 plusses does double damage.
+* Any successful 'attack' that rolls at least 3 plusses does double damage.

 #### Level 4
+* +3 attack, +4 defense, 12 hp
-(3/4) You can spend a swift action OR a move action on an AoO.
+* You can spend a swift action OR a move action on an AoO.

 ### Cards